-- Complete one new “freebie”, you can exchange for a subscriber’s email address.
+- Complete one new “opt-in/freebie” that you’ll exchange for a subscriber’s email address.
 Once you’ve finished your freebie (or as I was taught to call it, a content upgrade) send it out to your email subscribers in a brief but encouraging email broadcast by the end of the day.
 Then go ahead and share it on your blog as an incentive for more email subscribers!
 You should also “pin” a brief post that includes your content upgrade, on both your Facebook Page/Group & Twitter Profile.
 Of course, you’ll want to load up your Tailwind for lots of strategic posting and finally, go ahead a create a square shaped pitch of your feebie while you’re at it, for Instagram.
 If you have an advertising budget for any of these four major social media platforms, consider running a $5-10 ad using your content upgrade as an opt-in to your email list.
-Run it on your best day of the week for traffic, according to the analytics provided for you on each platform.
+Run it on your best day/time of the week for traffic, according to the analytics provided for you on each platform.